 Entrepreneurship, innovation and growth.
 Understanding the importance of entrepreneurs and innovation in creating economic growth.

 The individuals who will challenge you to learn:

 A.A. from Central Christian College of Kansas, B.A. from Greenville College of Illinois, MBA from Texas A&M University at Commerce, Ph.D. from The University of Texas at Arlington.

 Dave Arnott is an author, speaker, consultant, seminar leader and professor.
-He is the author of three management books, and is an accomoplished keynote speaker who has visited over 25 countries and led business study trips to multiple countries.
+He is the author of three management books, and is an accomplished keynote speaker who has visited over 25 countries and led business study trips to multiple countries.
 He has also led more than 200 days of leadership seminars.
-Dr. Dave is a retired marathoner who once rode his bicylce across the United States.
+Dr. Dave is a retired marathoner who once rode his bicycle across the United States.
 He lives on an 11 acre 'ranchette' south of Dallas, where he boards four horses and has a pet rooster named "Corn Flakes".

 B.S. in Business, Indiana University; MBA, Ph.D. in Business, Indiana University; M.S. in Interdisciplinary Studies, Texas Tech University; M.A. in Economics, University of Notre Dame Master of Ministry, M.A. in Theological Studies, Bethel College CPA, State of Indiana

 Dr. Brad Lemler teaches accounting, finance, economics, and statistics for the School of Business.
 His teaching background includes online and on-ground delivery, and in both undergraduate and graduate programs.
 He is an active member of the Christian Business Faculty Association through which he has presented and published papers on faith integration, reviewed papers and proposals, served on committees, and served as the secretary/treasurer for the CBFA board.
 These experiences have enhanced his capacity to teach his business courses from a distinctly Christian perspective.